Matt Stone: That's My Bush! (2000–2001)

-In 2000, Parker and Stone began plotting a television sitcom starring the winner of the 2000 presidential election.
-The duo were "95 percent sure" that Democratic candidate Al Gore would win, and tentatively titled the show Everybody Loves Al (a play on the show Everybody Loves Raymond).
-The main goal was to parody sitcom tropes, such as a lovable main character, the sassy maid, and the wacky neighbor, in the context of the White House household.
+In 2000, Parker and Stone began plotting a sitcom centered on the winner of the 2000 presidential election.
+The duo were "95 percent sure" that Democratic candidate Al Gore would win, and tentatively titled the show Everybody Loves Al (after Everybody Loves Raymond).The main goal was to parody sitcom tropes, such as a lovable main character, the sassy maid and the wacky neighbor, in the context of the White House household.
 Parker said the producers did not want to make fun of politics, but instead lampoon sitcoms.
 They threw a party the night of the election with the writers, with intentions to begin writing the following Monday and shooting the show in January 2001 with the inauguration.
 With the confusion of whom the President would be, the show's production was pushed back.
 The show was filmed at Sony Pictures Studios, and was the first time Parker and Stone shot a show on a production lot.
+Timothy Bottoms starred as a fictionalized George W. Bush.

-Although That's My Bush!, which ran between April–May 2001, received a fair amount of publicity and critical notice, according to Stone and Parker, the cost per episode was too high at "about $1 million an episode".
+Although That's My Bush!, which ran between April–May 2001, received a fair amount of publicity and critical notice, according to Stone and Parker the cost per episode was too high at "about $1 million an episode".
 Comedy Central officially cancelled the series in August 2001 as a cost-cutting move; Stone was quoted as saying "A super-expensive show on a small cable network ... the economics of it were just not going to work."
 Comedy Central continued the show in reruns, considering it a creative and critical success.
-Parker believed the show would not have survived after the September 11 attacks anyway, and Stone agreed, saying the show would not "play well".
-During this time, the duo also signed a deal with Shockwave.com to produce 39 animated online shorts, in which they would retain full artistic control; the result, Princess, Which was rejected after only two episodes.
+Caryn James wrote "That's My Bush! is a satire of hero worship itself; it is the anti-West Wing."